mvihola/AdaptiveMCMC.jl/docs/src/adapt.md

 ```
 where $\alpha_k$ is the acceptance probability of the move $X_{k-1} \to Y_k$, and $U_k$ is the 'prototype proposal' used when forming the proposal $Y_k$, and $\alpha_*\in(0,1)$ is the desired acceptance rate, defaulting to $0.234$.

-In the case of finite-variance elliptically symmetric target distribution (and technical conditions), the shape parameter $S_k$ converge to a Cholesky factor of a matrix which is proportional to the covariance.
-However, in general, the shapes of RAM and AM can differ.
+In the case of finite-variance elliptically symmetric target distribution (and technical conditions), the shape parameter $S_k$ converges to a Cholesky factor of a matrix which is proportional to the covariance.
+However, in general, the limiting shapes of the RAM and the AM can differ.

+The RAM seems to have empirical advantage over AM in certain cases, such as higher dimensions, but RAM is not directly applicable for instance with [Pseudo-marginal](https://en.wikipedia.org/wiki/Pseudo-marginal_Metropolis%E2%80%93Hastings_algorithm) algorithms.

 ## Adaptive scaling Metropolis